 Travellers to most of west, central and east Africa will be asked to produce a Yellow Fever certificate on arrival.

 Due to an outbreak of Ebola in DRC in May 2018 many countries are imposing stricter border controls.
 These Ghana, Zimbabwe, Nigeria, South Africa and Tanzania.
-The WHO is working fast to contain the outbreak in western DRC.
-The outbreak seems to have been contained and by July 2018 the number of cases had dropped off significantly and the outbreak has been declared over.
+The WHO is working fast to contain the outbreak in eastern Kivu district, as of March 2019 over 1000 cases have been reported.
+The area is a conflict zone which is making it harder to contain the outbreak.

 Senegal is experiencing an outbreak of Dengue fever, over 1100 cases confirmed in Oct 2018.